cesarderio/reading-notes/401d8/class01.md

 * Processing Integrity

-How would your explain the three levels of the SOC2 pyramid in an analogy your friends or former colleagues would understand?
+How would your explain the three levels of the SOC 2 pyramid in an analogy your friends or former colleagues would understand?

 * The three levels are reports, SOC 1 is financial audit, SOC 2 is for security (report) and SOC 3 is a "layman's terms" simplified mo